Multnomah County, OR Public Records

 1021 SW 4th Ave, Rm 131

 Restricted Records: No adoption, juvenile, sealed by Judge, expunged or mental health records released

-Contact the Multnomah County Recorder Office if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.
+Contact the Multnomah County Office of the County Recorder if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.